miskcoo/ugreen_leds_controller/README.md

 This repository describes the control logic of UGOS for these LED lights and provides a command-line tool to control them.
 For the process of understanding this control logic, please refer to [my blog (in Chinese)](https://blog.miskcoo.com/2024/05/ugreen-dx4600-pro-led-controller).

 **WARNING:** Only tested on the following devices.
-I suspect that it works for all DX4600 series.
+I guess that it works for all DX4600 series.

 - [ ] UGREEN DX4600
 - [ ] UGREEN DX4600+